Social Fund Winter Fuel Payment Regulations 2024 (SI, 2024, No. 869): motion to annul

 Voting Aye meant

-Support annulling the regulations, opposing the removal of universal Winter Fuel Payments and protecting pensioner income support
+Support annulling the regulation, opposing the removal of Winter Fuel Payments from pensioners not on means-tested benefits

 Voting No meant